 Does breaking a lease hurt your credit?
 The answer depends on your actions.
 If you pay all fees, penalties, and outstanding rent, breaking a lease typically won't hurt your credit.
 However, if you leave debts unpaid and they are sent to collections or result in court judgments, your credit score can be damaged for up to seven years.

-To avoid long-term harm, communicate openly with your landlord, fulfill your financial obligations, and monitor your credit regularly.
+To avoid long-term harm, communicate with landlord, fulfill your financial obligations, and monitor your credit regularly.

 By understanding the consequences of breaking a lease and taking proactive steps, you can protect your credit and rental history, ensuring a smoother transition to your next home.
 No need to wait any longer, let’s scroll down and check our comprehensive guide right below!